On 2 February it will be World Wetlands Day, your chance to find out more about the Wetlands of the UK and the world!

 The date of February 2nd was chosen as it marks the adoption of the Convention on Wetlands which took place in the Iranian city of Ramsar near the Caspian Sea on 2 February 1971.

-The theme chosen for World Wetlands Day 2016 is "Wetlands for our Future: Sustainable Livelihoods".
+The theme chosen for World Wetlands Day 2017 is “Wetlands for disaster risk reduction”.
 There will be an emphasis on the agriculture and wetland sectors working together along with the water sector to secure the best possible outcome.

 This year across the UK the Wildlife Trusts will be holding events to raise the public’s awareness of wetland values and benefits and the Ramsar Convention.
 The UK’s wetlands are home to some of our most exciting wildlife, like otters and beavers, and this is your chance to learn more.